10up/Engineering-Best-Practices/_includes/markdown/CSS.md

 /* And so on for other heading levels */
 ```

-**Lists:** Ensure that unordered and ordered lists have adequate styling by default
+**Lists:** Ensure that unordered and ordered lists have adequate styling by default.

 ```css
 :where(ul, ol, dl) {